Six Flags Darien Lake

-Six Flags Darien Lake (also known as Six Flags Darien Lake Resort and formerly known as Darien Lake Fun Country, Darien Lake, and Darien Lake Theme Park Resort) is a 1,200-acre (4.86 km^{2}) amusement park and resort located in Darien Center, New York.
+Six Flags Darien Lake (Note: also known as Six Flags Darien Lake Resort & Six Flags Darien Lake and Hurricane Harbor) is a 1,200-acre (4.86 km^{2}) amusement park and resort located in Darien Center, New York.
 Six Flags Darien Lake features an amusement park, a water park, a campground, and lodging.
 It is owned by EPR Properties and operated by Six Flags.

 History

 Paul Snyder

 In 1954, Darien Lake was excavated and filled.
 The lake had already been a popular swimming destination for many years.
 In 1964, investor Paul Snyder acquired a 164-acre (66.37 ha) parcel of land bordering the lake and opened a small 23-site campground and picnic area.
 Snyder continued acquiring more land, eventually increasing his holdings to almost 1,000 acres (4.05 km^{2}) of land.
 This land included seven lakes, the largest of which was Darien Lake.
 He stocked one of the smaller lakes, Trout Pond, with fish, increased the number of campsites, and added activities for resort guests such as a small petting zoo, horseback and pony rides, paddleboats, skateboarding, tennis courts, and miniature golf.

 From the late 1970s and into the early 1980s, Snyder added more attractions, including a set of water slides on a hill near the park's entrance called Rainbow Mountain, officially creating an amusement park, which at the time was called Darien Lake Fun Country.
 Snyder made a deal with HUSS Park Attractions, turning Darien Lake into the North American showcase for the German manufacturer's new rides.
 Through this deal, the park offered HUSS a location to display rides to potential American and Canadian buyers, and acquired rides such as Pirate, Ranger, Thrillbilly, and Corn Popper.
 In 1982, the newly merged Arrow Huss built and opened the park's first major roller coaster, Viper.